gravitational/teleport/docs/admin-guide.md

 allowed logins to every Teleport account, allowing it to login as one of the specified OS users.

-Lets look at this table:
+Let's look at this table:

 |Teleport Username | Allowed Logins | Description
 |------------------|---------------|-----------------------------